 - Will the Museum Shop be open?

 Yes!
 The Museum Shop will be open during regular Museum hours.
-A reservation, obtained online, is required for visiting the Shop.
+A reservation, obtained online, is required for visiting the Shop if you do not already have tickets for the galleries.
+Please note that shoppers are limited to 2 at a time in order to maintain social distancing guidelines.
 Guests can also make purchases by calling 508.793.4355 or emailing firstname.lastname@example.org.
 Curbside pickup and mailing options are available.

 - Will the Museum Café be open?